What is the Capacity Utilization Rate?

 Even capacity utilization has a great effect on economic policies.
 When policymakers make economic policies, they look at capacity utilization to determine how to stimulate the utilization of capacity in the economy.

 Capacity Utilization Rate Formula Calculator

 Let us now do the same example above in Excel.
-This is very simple.
-You need to provide the two inputs of Actual Output and Potential Output.
+It is very simple.
+You need to provide the two inputs of actual output and potential output.